 This venue is like a gifted plot of fertile ground.
 What an awesome asset!
 Now it is our opportunity to plant the seeds to see it blossom to its full potential.
 Lancaster deserves a level of cultural vitality that suits its growing vibrancy.

 FWD has exciting momentum

-Nearly half of the FWD funds have been raised!
+Brick & mortar costs are covered!
+That means nearly half of the FWD funds have been raised.

 Jump into FWD and make an impact.

 There are a lot of great causes to support.
 When you invest your resources, you deserve to be part of something worth talking about.
 Something where your gift won’t go unnoticed.
 FWD is a rare opportunity to play a role in this game-changing movement for our community's cultural vibrancy.

 Starting only happens once.

 There'll never be a greater opportunity to grow Prima and broaden arts accessibility.